 Advertisement

-Strikes, especially those affecting the transport sector, are a fairly regular occurrence in Italy’s spring months.
+Strikes, especially those affecting transport, are a regular occurrence in Italy during the spring months.

-This year will be no exception as Italian unions have already called a number of demonstrations affecting rail, airline or public transport services around the country.
+This year will be no exception as Italian unions have already announced a number of demonstrations likely to affect rail, airline or public transport services around the country.

 But not all walkouts are expected to cause the same amount of disruption to travellers.

-Here are the planned strikes that are most likely to cause significant delays and/or cancellations in the coming weeks and months.
+Here's a look at the planned strikes which are most likely to cause significant delays and/or cancellations in the coming weeks.

 Advertisement